-If you found that objectification distasteful however, then consider the following from Renault/Samsung in 2008 below also (apologies for problems with the embedding):
+If you found that objectification distasteful however, then consider the following from Renault/Samsung in 2008 below also:

 Which uses the same analogy, but is clearly quite a contrast to BMW’s puerile effort.
-Nevertheless, some commenters on this earlier post did still have some issues with it, whereas nobody on this blog at least has had any with all of the men’s 6-packs that suddenly started appearing in Korean commercials from last year.
+Nevertheless, some commenters on an earlier post (update: since deleted sorry!) did still have some issues with it, whereas nobody on this blog at least has had any with all of the men’s 6-packs that suddenly started appearing in Korean commercials from last year.

 But I’m sure you’re already well-aware of that double-standard, so the purpose of this post is not just to draw your attention to it.
 Nor is it to simply pass on that juxtaposition of advertisements, however interesting.
 In combination with a recent development in the Korean media though, what that juxtaposition did serve to do was make me realize both the rapid mainstreaming and dogmatic nature of that double-standard here, and which is a combination that I think is pretty unique to Korea too.

 Let me explain.